Does Life Get Better? How Small Changes Lead to Big Results

 Resilience is the capacity to recover from failures.
 It is what enables individuals to endure hardships.
 The good news is that you can develop resilience over time; it’s not something you are born with.

-People who are resilient are better equipped to handle stress and adjust to life’s challenges, according to a study published in Frontiers in Psychology.
-Additionally, they are more likely to be happy and have better mental health.
+Resilient people are better equipped to handle stress and adjust to life’s challenges, according to a study published in Frontiers in Psychology.
+Additionally, they are more likely to experience happiness and better mental health.

 Being resilient entails embracing the fact that obstacles will always arise in life.
 You are not defined by those difficulties, though.
 The way you react to them is what makes you unique.
 Learning to confront hardship, get back up, and keep going is the foundation of resilience.
 Although it takes time, you can become stronger with each obstacle you encounter.